DSSG-EUROPE/dssg-europe-syllabus/01_TERMINAL_command_line_basics/README.md

 Data comes in many forms and from many sources.
 You may for example get a database dump or CSV files directly from a data partner, or you may need to scrape the data from the web.
 Either way, once you've got your hands on some data, you'll need to bring it into a database, and start cleaning and "wrangling" it.
 You'll definitely want to keep track of the steps to take your data from its original, raw form to being model-ready, command line tools will start tocome in handy here.

-### A few tips
-* Be careful what you wish for, the command line is very powerful, it will do exactly what you ask.
-This can be dangerous when you're running commands like `rm` (remove), or `mv` (move).
-You can "echo" your commands to just print the command text without actually running the command.
-* Prepend `man` to a command to read the manual for example `man rm`
-* You can use `ctrl + r` to check the command line history, and search for previously searched commands
-* Beware of spaces when creating filenames, this is not generally good practice, if you must you can use the `\` escape character to add blank spaces in a file name.
-For example `touch space\ bars\ .txt`, if you run `touch space bars .txt` this will create three files `space`, `bars`, and `.txt`.
-* Have a look into using tmux or a similar terminal multiplexer for working with multiple terminals.
-* Use `htop` or `top` for monitoring the usage of your instance.
-* Have a go at learning the basics of `vim`, since it is ubiquitous on unix servers.

 ## The basics
 ### Where am I?
 `pwd` print working directory - this prints the name of the current working directory